zhangchl007/MCW-App-modernization/Hands-on lab/HOL step-by-step - App modernization.md

 Parts Unlimited would like an assessment to see what potential issues they might need to address in moving their database to Azure SQL Database.
 In this task, you will use the [Microsoft Data Migration Assistant](https://docs.microsoft.com/sql/dma/dma-overview?view=sql-server-2017) (DMA) to assess the `PartsUnlimited` database against Azure SQL Database (Azure SQL DB).
 Data Migration Assistant (DMA) enables you to upgrade to a modern data platform by detecting compatibility issues that can impact database functionality on your new version of SQL Server or Azure SQL Database.
 It recommends performance and reliability improvements for your target environment.
 The assessment generates a report detailing any feature parity and compatibility issues between the on-premises database and the Azure SQL DB service.

-> **Note**: The Database Migration Assistant is already installed on your SqlServer2008 VM.
+> **Note**: You should have completed step to log into the WebVM.
+The source database is now available.
+The Database Migration Assistant is already downloaded on your SqlServer2008 VM.
 It can be downloaded through Azure Migrate or from the [Microsoft Download Center](https://go.microsoft.com/fwlink/?linkid=2090807) as well.

 1. Connect to your SqlServer2008 VM with RDP.
 Your credentials are the same as the WebVM , `demouser` with `Password.1!!` password.